top of page

 (Cambridge University Press, August 2021)

-Jacquelyn Sholes is a musicologist and a faculty member in the Arthur Satz Department of Music at the University of Rochester, where she teaches music history and theory.
+Jacquelyn Sholes joins the faculty of the Department of Musicology at the Indiana University Jacobs School of Music as Assistant Professor of Music effective August 2024, following several years on the music history and theory faculty at the University of Rochester.
 She has been involved in interdisciplinary and collaborative projects intersecting with such fields as women's studies, the visual arts, film, popular culture studies, commemorative culture studies, mathematics, technology, and neuroscience.
 Her core work, however, explores the narratives that composers (especially from the late eighteenth century to the present) create in or about their music as a means of constructing identities and situating their work and themselves historically and culturally.

 Her research has focused in particular on ways in which composers seek to position themselves through references to works of others, through self-reference, and/or through their methods of marketing their music and themselves to the public.
 Her first book, Allusion as Narrative Premise in Brahms’s Instrumental Music (Indiana University Press, 2018), highlights how Brahms weaves allusions to the music of earlier and contemporaneous composers (Bach, D. Scarlatti, Haydn, Mozart, Beethoven, Wagner) into broad narratives that can span multi-movement works.
 These narratives, she suggests, served as outlets for Brahms's complicated attitudes toward the classical music canon coalescing during his lifetime, as he struggled to define his position in history while grappling with a Bloomian "anxiety of influence."
 She has also edited a collection of essays entitled Brahms and the Influence of Beethoven, published as a special issue of Nineteenth-Century Music Review (Cambridge University Press, 2021), which explores similar themes and is based on a symposium she organized for Boston University's Center for Beethoven Research, where she served as Acting Co-Director with Lewis Lockwood in 2018.
 Her work on theorist, composer, and inventor Joseph Schillinger (active in New York in the 1930s-40s) examines Schillinger's means of marketing his work as a unique fusion of music with "science" while alienating himself from academic and classical musicians and yet becoming an influential teacher of some of the biggest names in jazz and popular music of his time.
 She is currently writing on Leonard Bernstein.